 In a northern town, a young woman was walking across the thick layer of ice atop a frozen pond.
 Everything seemed fine until suddenly, without warning, the ice broke and she fell into the bone-chilling water.
 As she hung there with her head barely out of the water and the rest of her body submerged, she clutched the ice around the hole with every ounce of strength she had in both hands.
-This allowed her to cry for help; and to her relief a man came running toward her.
+This allowed her to cry for help, after which a man came running to rescue her.

 The man grabbed both of her wrists and said, “I can’t pull you out as long as you are clutching the ice so hard.
 What I need you to do is let go of the ice and trust me to pull you up.”
 The logic made sense, but no way was the terrified woman going to let go of that ice.
 So, a standoff ensued for a few seconds as the man pleaded with her to let go and trust him.
 Finally, when the woman realized that she couldn’t hang there in that icy water any longer, she gave in and did as the man asked.
 He then immediately pulled her up to safety.

 You see, what Jesus asks of each of us is that we stop clinging to the “ice” of good works, religion, spirituality, church, and anything else in regards to our salvation and simply place our full trust in Him.
 If we are going to get saved, we must let go completely and trust Him to pull us up to safety.
 The longer we wait to let go and trust Him, the worse our situation becomes.